786abubakar0/Toy-image-editor/README.md

 # toy-image-editor

-Welcom to my repo!
+Welcome to my repo!
 This repo is about the toy image editor built with java and swing GUI.
 It has 8 basic image editing features.
 You can pick an image from your system and apply different features on that image.
 You can reset your image and save the final image in different image types.

 Features of toy-image-editor: